ga-wdi-boston/wdi_3_rails_products_crud/instructor_notes_1.md

 1. How is this used in the show action?
-2. How does the new entry in the params hash relate to the rule for this show view?
+2. How does the new entry in the params hash relate to the route for this show view?

+Oops, add a show view.

 #### Add show view to show off the product.